 Pearson, David.
 Provenance Research in Book History: A Handbook.
 New and revised edition.
 London: The Bodleian Library, 2019.
 Location: Reference 3rd floor.
 Call number: Ref Z921.A1 P362 2019.
 While this handbook is specifically aimed at researchers who are trying to identify owners from inscriptions, bookplates, binding stamps, or other marks found in particular books, it is also of relevance to anyone who is interested in book ownership generally.
 The 1994 edition is also available (Wing Z921.A1 P362 1994)

 Jaspert, W. Pincus.
 The Encyclopaedia of Type Faces.
 London: Cassell Paperbacks, 2001.
 Location: Temporarily shelved at Special Collections Reference 4th floor.
 Call number: Wing folio Z250 .J36 2001.
 This source will help in identifying type foundaries.

 Morison, Stanley.
 A Tally of Types.
 Cambridge: University Press, 1973.
 Location: General Collection 2nd floor.
 Call number: Wing Z 403 .595.

 Dane, Joseph A. What Is a Book?: The Study of Early Printed Books.
 Notre Dame, IN: .
 Location: Reference 3rd floor.
 Call number: Ref Z1001 .D227 2012.

 The Newberry’s John M. Wing Foundation has collected manuscript materials relating to the history of printing since its establishment in 1919.
 These items range in date from the sixteenth century to the present.
 The subjects and personalities represented are roughly the same as those represented in the printed books in the Wing collection.
 There are also some more complete archives of individual twentieth-century presses, publishers, and printing folk, over thirty collections in all.
-To browse the modern manuscript collections related to printing history and book arts, go to the Modern Manuscripts and Ephemera search page and click on the link for Printing History and Book Arts from the list on the left.
+To browse the modern manuscript collections related to printing history and book arts, go to the Modern Manuscripts and Archives search page and use the “Browse by Topic” function.